 Earnings - the term Earnings means your basic compensation received from your Employer, including overtime payments, commissions, bonuses, and any other additional compensation.
-Earnings are measured over a 12-consecutive month period beginning on and after December 1, 2001.
-Prior to December 1, 2001, Earnings were measured over a calendar year.
+Earnings are measured over a calendar year.

-Average Annual Earnings - effective December 1, 2001, the term Average Annual Earnings means the highest average Earnings received in any 60 consecutive calendar months during your period of Credited Service in which your Earnings were the highest.
-These 60 months of Earnings are then divided by 5.
-If you have less than 60 consecutive months of Earnings, the average will be determined using the consecutive months of Earnings that you do have.
+Average Annual Earnings - the term Average Annual Earnings means the highest average Earnings received in any five (5) consecutive years during your period of Credited Service in which your Earnings were the highest.
+These five (5) years of Earnings are then divided by five (5).
+If you have less than five (5) years of Earnings, the average will be determined using the consecutive full years of Earnings that you do have.